 So, how can you tell if you’re qualified enough?
 Learn to interpret job descriptions to gauge what the employer is really seeking.

-Most job descriptions are fairly formulaic (and updated about every five years).
+Most job descriptions are fairly formulaic.
 They typically include core requirements, desired attributes, and some pie-in-the-sky nice-to-haves.
 There will be a title, a short description of the company, culture, or team, the preferred or “required” qualifications, job duties, and potentially some compliance elements about lifting or working conditions.
 Hopefully, the salary range is included.

 Some of this is important, but you need to read between the lines.
 If you can identify the key items that a hiring manager is screening for, you can highlight and showcase those elements in your resume or cover letter.
 Repeated or key skills (which are usually those fabled keywords you keep hearing you need to include to beat the applicant tracking system) directly relate to the core job functions.
 For example, here is a recent job description we posted for an Executive Assistant:

 + Proficiency in MS Office, including advanced proficiency in MS Outlook